 I didn’t know what to expect when I came to live in Los Angeles for a year.
 This was over 5 years ago and what I know now: I love the city with its special vibe of possibilities, the diversity of daring and creative Angelenos and my new found community in Malibu.
 It’s the best place in the world for raising my little son Theodor.
 Born and raised in Halle/Saale, East-Berlin was the chosen city for travels, I still recall wandering the streets of Berlin ending up in front of the wall with no access to West-Berlin and the rest of world.
 Berlin now?
 It became a great city, open and multi-cultural - just like LA.
 And I am enjoying to be a small part of both.

 In 2014, I moved to Los Angeles for a trainee.
 I was impressed by the endless sunshine and the ocean in front of the door, but also shocked by the extreme homelessness and annoyed by the unpredictable traffic.
-Nevertheless, after finishing my master's with focus on intercultural communication, I moved back to the Westcoast.
-Three years later, I am living and working exactly this: I call LA my home, live an Indian-German household and enjoy my one-hour commute from Redondo Beach to DTLA.
+Nevertheless, after finishing my master's with focus on intercultural communication, I moved back to the west coast.
+Four years later, I call LA my home and enjoy my one-hour commute from Redondo Beach to DTLA.
 Los Angeles is an adventure that takes time: to understand and discover.
 Many of my friends sooner or later moved to Berlin.
 The story is always the same: temporarily attracted and Berlin did not let them go.
 With them also the opportunities for capital visits rose.
 I love the multicultural atmosphere, the diverse neighborhoods, the hip coffee shops and the casual flea market culture.

 I initially came to LA for a tiki culture project and found endless inspiration and personal growth here.
 I did not expect to choose LA or Berlin of all places to become what I call “home”.
 Berlin and Los Angeles may appear as opposites at first, but both cities share a similar ethos of experimentation and seem to develop at a similar pace.
 Their cultural diversity is tremendously inspiring and offers endless adventures and discoveries.
 I embrace the can-do attitude and spontaneity in LA and am deeply inspired by its entrepreneurial and social makers and shapers.
 I now live in Berlin and I’m continuously fascinated by it’s (very accessible) history, cultural offering and it’s fast growing creative scene.